Emerging Extrinsic Dexterity in Cluttered Scenes via Dynamics-aware Policy Learning: Method

 \subsection{Curriculum Learning with Policy Interaction}

 Rather than relying on a fixed offline dataset, we adopt an iterative curriculum that alternates between policy learning and world model refinement.
 We initialize the process by training an RL policy from scratch without a pretrained dynamics representation.
+In each curriculum iteration, we freeze the dynamics encoder and train the policy until both reward and success rate plateau.
+This typically takes about $2\times10^4$ RL steps per stage, with fewer steps required in later iterations.
 Once the policy reaches basic task coverage, we roll out the policy to collect approximately $60\mathrm{k}$ interaction steps.
 These trajectories are intentionally imperfect and include substantial random collisions and suboptimal behaviors, which is beneficial for exposing diverse contact dynamics.
-The collected interaction data is then used to train or update the world model, improving its ability to capture contact-induced momentum transfer under realistic policy-induced distributions.
+The collected interaction data is then used to update the world model for $500\mathrm{k}$ training steps until the validation loss stabilizes, improving its ability to capture contact-induced momentum transfer under realistic policy-induced distributions.
 The refined dynamics encoder is subsequently reused by the RL policy, yielding improved exploration efficiency and more stable policy learning.
 We repeat this alternating procedure until both the policy performance and the learned dynamics representation converge.
 This curriculum allows the world model and policy to co-evolve, progressively shifting from noisy exploratory interactions to task-relevant, physically consistent manipulation behaviors.